KangOxford/AlphaTrade/README.md

-# JAXMARL-HFT: GPU-Accelerated Multi-Agent Reinforcement Learning for High-Frequency Trading
+# JaxMARL-HFT: GPU-Accelerated Multi-Agent Reinforcement Learning for High-Frequency Trading

 A JAX-based framework for multi-agent reinforcement learning for high-frequency trading.